 I’m frequently asked about which books I’ve read and how they influenced me.
-I’ve put together for you a list of the 21 most important ones.
+I’ve put together for you a list of the 21 most important books for writers that I would recommend.

 1. Atlas Shrugged – Ayn Rand